umami-hep/umami/docs/preprocessing.md

 In the `Preparation`, the size of the batches which are be loaded from the ntuples is defined in `batchsize`.
 The exact path of the ntuples are defined in `ntuples`.
 You define there where the ttbar and zprime ntuples are saved and which files to use (You can use wildcards here!).
 The `file_pattern` defines the files while `path` defines the absolut path to the folder where they are saved. `*ntuple_path` is the path to the ntuples defined in the `parameters` file.

 Another important part are the `class_labels` which are defined here.
 You can define here which flavours are used in the preprocessing.
 The name of the available flavours can be find [here](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/configs/global_config.yaml).
 Add the names of those to the list here to add them to the preprocessing. **PLEASE KEEP THE ORDERING CONSTANT!
 THIS IS VERY IMPORTANT**.
 This list must be the same as the one in the train config!

+If you want to save the samples as TFRecord files you can specify under `convert` the `chunk_size`, i.e. the number of samples to be loaded and saved per file.

+??? info "TF records"

+    TF records are the Tensorflow's own file format to store datasets.
+Especially when working with large datasets this format can be useful.
+In TF records the data is saved as a sequence of binary strings.
+This has the advatage that reading the data is significatly faster than from a .h5 file.
+In addition the data can be saved in multiple files instead of one big file containing all data.
+This way the reading procedure can be parallised which speeds up the whole training.
+    Besides of this, since TF records are the Tensorflow's own file format, it is optimised for the usage with Tensorflow.
+For example, the dataset is not stored completely in memory but automatically loaded in batches as soon as needed.

 The last part is the exact splitting of the flavours.
 In `samples`, you define for each of ttbar/zprime and training/validation/testing the flavours you want to use.
 You need to give a type (ttbar/zprime), a category (flavour or `inclusive`) and the number of jets you want for this specific flavour.
 Also you need to apply the template cuts we defined already.
 The `f_output` defines where the output files is saved. `path` defines the folder, `file` defines the name.
 In the example above, we specify the paths for `ttbar` and `zprime` ntuples.
 Since we define them there, we can then use these ntuples in the `samples` section.
 So if you want to use e.g. Z+jets ntuples for bb-jets, define the corresponding `zjets` entry in the ntuples section before using it in the `samples` section.